MonaAAB/Software-Engineer-Assignment/README.md

 - OpenAI, Anthropic Claude, Google Gemini, or any similar service
 - Configure via environment variables
 - Simpler setup, faster development
+- We can provide test API keys if needed

 #### Option 2: Local LLM with Ollama (Optional - Bonus Points)
 - If you choose Ollama, include it as a separate Docker service in your `docker-compose.yml`